Administration Information for the CAA for Science

 Overview of the Assessment

-The CAA for Science is an online, summative assessment that is aligned with the Science Connectors (i.e., alternate standards) derived from the CA NGSS, and is administered to students with the most significant cognitive disabilities.
+The CAA for Science is a computer-based, summative assessment that is aligned with the Science Connectors (i.e., alternate standards) derived from the CA NGSS, and is administered to students with the most significant cognitive disabilities.
 This assessment offers a developmentally appropriate opportunity for these students to be assessed on their science knowledge, skills, and abilities while providing meaningful information about academic performance to both students and teachers.

 Students who meet the following eligibility requirements will take the CAA for Science:

-- the student has a significant cognitive disability that is described in the student’s IEP;
+- The student has a significant cognitive disability that is described in the student’s IEP.

-- the student requires extensive direct individualized instruction and substantial resources to achieve measurable gains in the grade-level curriculum.
+- The student requires extensive direct individualized instruction and substantial resources to achieve measurable gains in the grade-level curriculum.

 End of Performance Task Survey

 A survey for the TE about the student is included at the end of each embedded PT following a routing question.

 TEs must administer all four required CAA for Science embedded PTs so the student can be counted as participating.
 These PTs should each be administered within the TDS throughout the normal course of instruction between September 6, 2022, and the final day of the LEA’s instructional calendar or July 17, 2023, whichever comes first.